slimdevops/slim-containers/python3-flask/README.md

 EXPOSE 1300

 ENTRYPOINT ["python","/app/app.py"]
 ```

-Our `FROM` grabs the latest Python image and uses it as a base image.
+The `FROM` command grabs the latest Python image and uses it as a base image.
 We are making a trade-off decision here using `latest` versus explicitly stating a version.

-Latest ensures any new build will use the most up-to-date image provided by the maintainer, but could lead to compatability issues in future builds if dependencies change.
+> Using the `latest` tag ensures any new build will use the most up-to-date image provided by the maintainer, but could lead to compatability issues in future builds if dependencies change.
+However, pinning your image to a specific version means you might miss critical security updates as they are patched into new versions.

 We then copy our current working directory into the conatiner's `/app` directory and run our `pip install` to install Flask and its dependencies.

-We expose the `1300` port (see previous note) for the purpose of this example.
+We `EXPOSE` the `1300` port for the purpose of this example.
 And finally, we use the ENTRYPOINT command run the equivalent of `python /app/app.py`.
 A lot of people new to Docker struggle with using [ENTRYPOINT vs. CMD](https://stackoverflow.com/questions/21553353/what-is-the-difference-between-cmd-and-entrypoint-in-a-dockerfile).
-We use ENTRYPOINT here since we won't need to run commands from the container or shell into it.
+We use `ENTRYPOINT` here since we won't need to run commands from the container or shell into it.

 We can build the image from our root project directory, using the `-t` flag to "tag" the image as our project name and the `.` arugment to let Docker know that the Dockerfile is in the current working directory.